uwsampa/accept/README.md

   emission).
 This uses LLVM's [LIT][] testing infrastructure.
 To run the tests, just type `./bin/runtests.sh`.
 * `apps/`: Benchmarks annotated for use with EnerC.
+* `accept/`: The high-level profile-guided feedback loop used to drive a full compilation.
+This Python package also scripts the experiments that generate the results used in the (eventual) paper.

 [LIT]: http://llvm.org/docs/CommandGuide/lit.html